Pass interference

+A defensive pass interference called on a Notre Dame defender (left), who has his arm around the chest of an Air Force receiver (right).
+The defender also has his hand on the arm of the receiver.

 In American and Canadian football, pass interference (PI) is a foul that occurs when a player interferes with an eligible receiver's ability to make a fair attempt to catch a forward pass.
 Pass interference may include tripping, pushing, pulling, or cutting in front of the receiver, covering the receiver's face, or pulling on the receiver's hands or arms.
 It does not include catching or batting the ball before it reaches the receiver.
 Once the ball touches any defensive player or eligible offensive receiver, the above rules no longer apply and the defender may tackle the receiver or attempt to prevent them from gaining control of the ball.
 Once a forward pass is in the air it is a loose ball and thus any eligible receiver – all defensive players are eligible receivers – may try to catch it.
 When a defensive player catches a forward pass it is an interception and their team gains possession of the ball.
 Some actions that are defined as pass interference may be overlooked if the defender is attempting to catch or bat the ball rather than focusing on the receiver.

-The intended receiver may find themselves a defender if a defensive player has a better chance to catch a forward pass.
-If an offensive player commits pass interference against a defensive player attempting to intercept a forward pass it is offensive pass interference.
+Players on the offense may also commit pass interference if they perform one of the above actions to prevent a defender from catching or making a play on the ball.
+The most common forms of offensive pass interference are when a receiver "pushes off" a defensive player to create separation, or a "pick play" in which a receiver deliberately obstructs the path of a defender who is covering another receiver.
+It is also offensive pass interference for a player to block more than one yard beyond the line of scrimmage before a pass is thrown, or to block a defender in the vicinity of the intended receiver when the pass is in the air.